Raphaaal/computer-go/README.md

 # computer-go
-A policy and value estimation in Go with residual CNN.
+A policy and value estimation network in Go with residual CNN.